sbancuz/OpenMP-zig/README.md

 - [x] `#pragma omp critical`
 - [x] `#pragma omp barrier`
 - [x] `#pragma omp task`
+- [ ] `#pragma omp atomic` NOT POSSIBLE TO IMPLEMENT

 To see some other examples of the library check the tests folder.

 ## Extensions

 ### Return

 All of the directives can return values.
-To return something you may need to specify the `ret_reduction' parameter.
+To return something you may need to specify the `ret_reduction` parameter.

 > [!WARNING]
-> The promises that are returned from the `task' directive will be heap allocated.
+> The promises that are returned from the `task` directive will be heap allocated.
 So make sure to deinit() them!

 ### Errors